hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   168,000-byte read/write pass and keeps the one-LUT structure used by the Micro-YOLO activation baseline.
 The final box-scale Mul is now distributed into the three DFL producers and removed without materializing its 8,400-byte constant/output pass.
-Command generation now stops at the following `[1,1,2,2100]` box StridedSlice.
+Both contiguous coordinate-plane splits of `[1,4,2100]` into `[1,2,2100]` are now zero-copy aliases.
+Full-model command generation passes these slices and next stops at a compact Concat contract.

 ### Other retained evidence